Regional-Modeling-LATMOS-IGE/WRF-infra/doc/style-guides/bash.md

 Here we do not write system-level code; we write user-level code.
 We do not need portabaly outside of Bash because any self-respecting user-oriented Unix-like system has a Bash interpreter.
 We prefer cleaner, less error-prone code.
 We therefore do not restrain ourselves from using Bash-specific syntax.

+## Indentation

+Use 4 spaces (no tabs) for each level of indentation.

+Rationale: isn't that a universally accepted convention?

 ## Variable names

 Use lower case names for variables, and use underscores as needed to improve readabilty.